 17. Sofa Cushions: No matter the number of songs that you listen to or the number of stories you tell, eventually boredom will set in.
 This is the time that your friends in the backseat will need to build a fort out of the cushions.

-18. Map: Great as a backup if you’re GPS stops working.
+18. Map: Great as a backup if your GPS stops working or if you phone battery dies.

 19. Phone: Besides updating your friends about the destination that you will be spending a given night, you can snap photos and jam to your favorite music playlist while updating your social media accounts from the road.